 Now I was starting to panic, not only that I wouldn’t be able to write a post and would lose my integrity with you only one week in.
 One.
 Week.
 Dammit.
 But just as importantly, I had made a promise to myself.
 To my family.
 I need this.
 And they need me.
 If I go down, then what.

 Even with all of this looming, I wasn’t ready to head out the door just yet.

 Turns out that was for the best.
 I got a phone call from a friend that needed mew.
 We are very close and I was thankful to talk to her.

 After that, I needed to shower and get ready.
 This past week a friend of my son lost his mother.
-She was 43 and had battled cancer for about 6 years.
+Only 43 and had battled cancer for about 6 years.
 She beat breast cancer, only to have it return in her brain.

-She was such a sweet person and this put my biggest fear front and center.
-Self care wake up call slap in the face.
+She was such a sweet person and this puts my biggest fear front and center.
+Self-care wake up call slap in the face.

 I have to say how proud I am of my son.
 One of us planned to go with him to the Celebration of Life, and since it was only around the corner he got there before I did.

 It was actually a very nice event.
 Casual clothes and music, I hadn’t been to anything like that before.
 Sure beats the whole creepy, awkward wake/funeral deal.